DataGeniusTools/eric/README.md

 ![eric.png](eric.png)

+You can find a demo environment always running the current stable version at [ERic Demo](https://demoeric.netlify.app/).

-This diagram was generated using the definiton below:
+This diagram above was generated using the definiton below:

 ```
 Entity Customer {